syncfusion-content/javascript-docs/js/Diagram/Undo-and-Redo.md

 {% endhighlight %}

-The diagram client side event [historyChange](/api/js/ejdiagram#events:historychange "historyChange") gets triggered when a change is reverted or restored(undo/redo).
+When a change in diagram is reverted or restored(undo/redo), the [historyChange](/api/js/ejdiagram#events:historychange "historyChange") event gets triggered.

 ## Track custom changes